shaunduncan/helga/README.rst

   Note that this does not mean plugins that are loaded.
 By default, any plugin that has been installed will be loaded and made available.
 This should be a list of the entry point names defined by each plugin.
 See below for information about this.
+- ``ENABLED_WEBHOOKS``: A list of webhook names that should be enabled on process startup.
+If this value is None, then all webhooks available are loaded via entry points.
+An empty liste will not load any webhooks.
+Default is None.
 - ``PLUGIN_FIRST_RESPONDER_ONLY``: If True, only the first plugin that generates a response will be sent back via IRC.
 If False, all plugin responses are sent. (default: True)
 - ``COMMAND_PREFIX_BOTNICK``: If set to True, command plugins can be run by asking directly, such